vdubya/BIMJSON/README.md

 ### 5.5 The Component Feature
 - The `"geometry"` object of the `"Component"` is a `"Point"` type with coordinates for all three axes.
 In addition, it contains an `"angle"` attribute with the counterclockwise rotation of the object in radians and a `"mirror_y"` attribute that can be set to `"true"` or `"false"`.
 Note: Mirroring over the X-axis is not needed since the combination of a rotation with a mirroring over the Y-axis leads to the same result.
 - For the standard BIMJSON object, the coordinates are orthogonal metric using the local building point as origin.
-- In addition to the standard members of a `"FeatureCollection"`, `"Component"` objects shall have 7 additional attributes:
+- In addition to the standard members of a `"FeatureCollection"`, `"Component"` objects shall have 7 additional `"properties"`:
   - `"unique_mark"`: the plan identifier of the object (also called Mark or Symbol).
   -  `"height"`, `"width"`, and `"depth"` for the bounding box of the components.
   - `"serial number"`